 Decoding Technique #1: Anglage

-Decoding Technique is a new series to the SKOLORR Journal in which we provide a simple explanations of the expert watchmaking techniques practised by the Independents.
+Decoding Technique is a new series to the SKOLORR Journal in which we provide a simple explanation of the expert watchmaking techniques practised by the Independents.
 The first mastery we are decoding is Anglage, with the help of our friends at AkriviA.

-Anglage, otherwise known as beveling, is a traditional finishing technique which, when done by hand as it is at AkriviA, is a very time consuming process.
+Anglage, otherwise known as beveling, is a traditional finishing technique which, when done by hand as it is at AkriviA, is a very time-consuming process.
 In fact, so much so, you might wonder; why bother?
 “When I was a young trainee, I asked myself: why all this extra work, what is that for?
 Why so much effort for something that we often never really notice?” says Rexhep Rexhepi, founder of Akrivia,

 “Well, when I saw the result I realized what a transformation it represented.
 Today this attention to the details of finishing represents one of the pillars of watches by AkriviA, and it reflects the best of the Geneva watchmaking philosophy.”